We decide to buy a Mac for several reasons.

 Every Mac user tends to get a bit greedy.
 We are very accustomed to multitasking with a multitude of apps and programs running on our machines simultaneously.

 However, there is a limit to even the hardiest of Mac products.
 Although we rarely see this happen, there is such a thing as too much for our computers to handle.

-Here are a few of the main reasons why our Macs begin to lag and cause our computers to become unresponsive:
+Here are a few of the main reasons why your Mac begins to lag and cause the Mac not restarting or shutting down:

 When one, or a few, of these issues, is affecting your computer, you'll find that your Mac's response time is slower than usual.
 You'll notice that the mouse is not tracking exactly, and you'll probably witness a few programs close unexpectedly.

 These situations are a few of the first signs that your computer is working overtime.